jhvanderschee/jekyllcodex/features.md

 ### Need more?

-Look at the add-ons for other solutions.
+Look at the add-ons for more solutions.